 About Daniel Nicholls

-Meanwhile lets just say that we are proud Daniel Nicholls contributed a whooping 8 entries.
+But we are proud to say that Daniel Nicholls contributed 8 entries already.

 Followers of our work will recall the merchant vessel SSL Kolkata that was being towed by the Indian Navy after catching fire on June 13th off the Sundarbans in the Bay of Bengal.
 The Indian Navy had to abandon the ship after a series of explosions and it has been stuck in shallow water ever […]